yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-extending.markdown

 ---
 layout: post
-title:  Extending Space Documents
+title:  Extending
 categories: XAP97NET
-parent: document-api.html
-weight: 100
+weight: 200
+parent: document-overview.html
 ---

-{% summary %}Extending the SpaceDocument class{% endsummary %}

-# Overview

 While documents provide us with a dynamic schema, they force us to give up .NET type-safety for working with typeless key-value pairs.
 GigaSpaces supports extending the SpaceDocument class to provide a type-safe wrapper for documents which is much easier to code with, while maintaining the dynamic schema.

+{% note %}
-{% plus %} Do not confuse this with [Document-Object interoperability](./document-object-interoperability.html), which is a different feature.
+Do not confuse this with [Document-Object interoperability](./document-object-interoperability.html), which is a different feature.
+{%endnote%}

 # Creating the Extension Class